Looking for the very best things to do in Ljubljana? This city guide is for you!

-If you need somewhere to walk off all that food you will be eating (see next point) or simply a place to relax in nature with a good book, Tivoli is a beautiful place in Ljubljana to do just that.
+If you need somewhere to walk off all that food you’ll be eating (see next point) or simply a place to relax in nature with a good book, Tivoli is a beautiful place in Ljubljana to do just that.

 Then there are the markets.
-Whether you’re after fresh produce, art or a novelty antique, if you spend a week in Ljubljana you’ll be able to see it all.
+Whether you’re after fresh produce, art or a novelty antique, spend a week visiting Ljubljana and you’ll be able to see it all.

 There are few things we love more than street food in the sun accompanied by excellent live music and a glass of local wine.
-Ljubljana’s Open Kitchen takes all those things and rolls them together into one glorious Friday afternoon.
-Bringing a selection of chefs together to cook all things delicious from both Slovenian and International cuisines, this is one of those quintessential Ljubljana experiences you should not miss out on.
+Ljubljana’s Open Kitchen combines all these things with a selection of handpicked chefs to create a glorious Friday afternoon.

 Open Kitchen is on every Friday from May to October in the central market space.
 Check out the website if you are in town.

-When you’ve had enough of food sampling at the market place and are ready to actually sit down and eat, the city is bursting with excellent and inexpensive dining options as well.
+When you’ve had enough of sampling food in the marketplace and are ready to actually sit down and eat, the city is bursting with excellent and inexpensive dining options as well.

 For a quick and tasty snack, try the local delicacy Carniolian sausage at the aptly named Klobasarna, located on the main street through the old town.

-For more hearty meals there are several excellent options serving Slovenian fare along the main drag through the old town or fresh seafood dishes alongside the river.
+For more hearty meals there are several excellent options serving Slovenian fare along the main streets through the old town or fresh seafood dishes alongside the river.